[afripv6-discuss] 6 Steps for Jump-Starting IPv6 Adoption in

 Objet : RE: [afripv6-discuss] 6 Steps for Jump-Starting IPv6 Adoption in

-IPv6 adoption is about people being able to use IPv6.
+>IPv6 adoption is not only about people been able to use IPv6, IPv6 adoption

 More information about the afripv6-discuss